cwi-dis/2immerse-editor/README.md

 ### Frontend Setup

+All of the following steps only apply if you want to actually do any frontend development.
+If you're not planning to touch the frontend in any way, you can ignore this entire section as `docker-compose` takes care of this process for you.
 Since the application uses TypeScript and React, we also need to setup the frontend build-chain.
 First off, make sure you have `npm` installed.
 Then, install `webpack` globally by running